Ryan Yamane: Controversy

 As Chair of the House Health, Human Services, and Homelessness Committee he was in charge of amending House Bill 1570.
 A law that would attempt to rein in tobacco products aimed at young children and teens.
-His critics have stated that the amendments were "posion pill" amendments meant to "Tank the bill and make sure it never passes."
+His critics have stated that the amendments were "poison pill" amendments meant to "Tank the bill and make sure it never passes."
 Ryan Yamane has said that the amendments and his decisions around the bill were in no way influenced by the thousands he received in donations from big tobacco companies and corporate lobbyists.